 The braising liquid after the pork has been cooked is really good!
 I mean, you can discard, but why?

-I adjusted the seasoning by adding a little more salt (season to how you like it), and turned the Instant Pot to “Sauté” to reduce the sauce a bit.
+I adjusted the seasoning by adding a little more salt (season to how you like it), and turned the Instant Pot to “Sauté” to reduce the broth a bit.

-To further thicken, add a cornstarch slurry of equal parts cornstarch with water, using about 1 to 1.5 tablespoons each.
+To further thicken, add a cornstarch slurry of equal parts cornstarch and cold water, using about 1 to 1.5 tablespoons each.

 Then, the reduced braising liquid can be served over the pork or mixed into the pork after it has been crisped.